-Photograph: Kate Whitaker
+Via: Kate Whitaker

-When the fish is ready, using a slice, transfer it to a large bowl and discard the bay leaves.
+When the fish is ready, transfer it to a large bowl using a slice and discard the bay leaves.
 Tip the fish cooking liquid into a jug.
 When the fish is cool, remove the skin and discard any bones.
 Break the fish into chunks and mix with the prawns and tomatoes.

-For the sauce, melt the butter in a pan, add the flour and stir over the heat for 1 minute.
+Melt the butter in a pan, add the flour and stir over the heat for 1 minute.
 Take the pan off the heat and whisk in the fish cooking liquid, a little at a time.
 Return to the heat and simmer for 5 minutes until thickened.
 Take off the heat and stir in three quarters of the cheese.
 Mix with the fish, prawns and tomatoes.
 Transfer to a large buttered ovenproof baking dish.

 Top with the colcannon and scatter with the remaining cheese.
 Bake for 45-55 minutes or until bubbling and lightly golden.